 For today we're going to spend a little more time on the Statistics and Data page.
 We're in the middle of updating a little bit, just because government websites do change sometimes.
 The URLs change or they cease to exist, there's a lot of different things that could be going on here.

 From here, I'm going to have you guys, okay, I'll explain what's on this front page.
 If you're looking for data set, that would be separate from statistics and data.
 So we have a couple of suggestions for that.
-The Center for Research Quality has access to a database called ICPSR.
+The Office of Research and Doctoral Services has access to a database called ICPSR.
 Then we do have a couple other links in here, I think we have Google Data Set or Google Data and if anyone has questions about that, again, I can discuss it at the end, since we are not specifically talking about data set today.
 But if anybody has questions, I can try to refer to it at the end follow-up with you via email.

 The next thing I’m going to have you look at is our Statistics and Data by [indiscernible].
 This is going to get an overhaul, going to update this top search box.
 But I want to explain what's going on up here.
 This is searching all the links we have here present on this page.
 If you weren’t sure where to look for employee turnover and maybe you're looking at employee turnover in general, maybe you're looking at healthcare, there could be all different fields.
 If you click search, you will get, it looks like we've got about 91 million results.
 But they're going to be results from those links that we saw on this page already.
 It looks like a lot of these are coming from the Bureau of Labor Statistics.
 And looks like we have one from the Small Business Association.
 If you're not sure, maybe want to dig into the Bureau of Labor Statistics a little bit more or just click on one of these links to help you find what you're looking for, that top search bar is just there to give you an idea of where to start.